Active Attack Event Response Leadership

 In the past two decades, horrific mass shootings have been thrust into public consciousness.
 Mitigating the effects of these events is the responsibility of those who serve in our communities’ public safety organizations.
 The public expects an effective and swift response to these threats.

-The goal of this course is to provide leaders in first response and emergency management agencies with strategic leadership and integrated response strategies that will prepare them to not only “stop the killing” but to also “stop the dying” in active attack events.
-Participants will also be able to recognize the need to prepare their communities for an active shooter attack and use this as an opportunity for positive outreach and community engagement.
+This course provides leaders in first response and emergency management agencies with strategic leadership and integrated response strategies that will prepare them to not only “stop the killing” but to also “stop the dying” in active attack events.
+The content demonstrates the need for leaders to prepare communities for an active shooter attack and to identify opportunities for positive outreach and community engagement.

 First responders and other professionals who may serve in a leadership role during an active attack event response.